impostorsguides/impostorsguides.github.io/index.md

 In these cases, I use Archive.ph instead.
 I'm looking for a back-up archiver which doesn't obfuscate links, and would appreciate any suggestions.

+Also occasionally, I have no choice but to link to a Youtube video.
+These links aren't archivable, as far as I know, so I link to the original and pray that the video stays up forever.

 ## If you like what you read

-Please consider sharing it on [Hacker News](https://news.ycombinator.com/) or your social media.
+Please consider sharing it on [Hacker News](https://news.ycombinator.com/){:target="_blank" rel="noopener"} or your social media.
 It helps me reach more newbie developers.

 And / or sign up below to hear when I post something new: